The art of wet plate collodion (tintype) photography is part chemistry, part improvisation, part psychology and a little bit photography.

 What is wet plate collodion photography?

 Wet plate collodion tintypes are one of the oldest types of photography and one of the most unique.
-It was invented in 1851 and was valued for making it possible for everyday people to have their photograph made.
+The process was invented in 1851!

 Basically, the photographer uses a chemical process to make a piece of glass or metal into a light sensitive piece of "film".
-The photographer then use a large-view camera to make a single exposure.
+A large format view camera is used to make a single exposure.
 The exposure requires an absurd amount of light and must be developed immediately.
-Wet plate photographers always work with a darkroom or dark box close-by for necessary use.

 The resulting image is magic.
 It is a one-of-a-kind and has no duplicate.
 Any description I write will not do the magic of this process justice.